Newest In-N-Out In Colorado To Open Doors Monday

 The first In-N-Out locations in Colorado opened in Aurora and Colorado Springs in November.
 In Aurora, people lined up outside on opening day and some waited for hours.

 The queue for the drive thru wrapped around the Town Center mall and caused traffic issues on surrounding streets.
-At one point, police issued a warning that no one else should get in line because the wait was over 12 hours.MORE NEWS: Aviation Expert Cautions Against Jumping To Conclusions About United Airlines Flight 328
+At one point, police issued a warning that no one else should get in line because the wait was over 12 hours.MORE NEWS: FAA Records: United Flight 328 Plane Was Nearly 26 Years Old

 In-N-Out is also considering opening locations in Lakewood and Fort Collins.